Universal Health Care Foundation of Connecticut: SustiNet

-In January 2009 the foundation unveiled SustiNet, a proposal for a statewide health care plan for Connecticut that would provide residents with their choice of health coverage and care regardless of their employment status, age, or pre-existing conditions.
+In January 2009, the foundation announced SustiNet, a proposal for a statewide health care plan for Connecticut that would provide residents with their choice of health coverage and care regardless of their employment status, age, or pre-existing conditions.

-According to analysis by the nation's leading health economists, SustiNet would reduce the proportion of state residents without health coverage from 12 percent to 2 percent by 2014.
-In addition, SustiNet would bring about savings in the private sector which would far exceed additional state government expenditures.

-SustiNet passed its first hurdle in the General Assembly's joint committees on Thursday, March 26, receiving a favorable report from the Public Health Committee, which voted 22-8 to move the bill forward.
-On May 20, 2009, the House of Representatives voted 107-35 for SustiNet, and on the 30th, the Senate did the same, 23-12.
+In the General Assembly's joint committees on March 26, the Public Health Committee voted 22–8 in favor.
+On May 20, 2009, the House of Representatives voted 107–35 for SustiNet, and on May 30, the Senate voted 23–12.
 SustiNet was sent to Governor M. Jodi Rell, who vetoed it on July 8.
-On July 20 the governor's vetoes were overridden by the Connecticut House of Representatives with a vote of 102 to 40 and then by the Connecticut Senate with a vote of 24-12.
+On July 20, the governor's vetoes were overridden by the Connecticut House of Representatives with a vote of 102–40 and then by the Connecticut Senate with a vote of 24–12.